Steps to take

 If you’re an international competitor, you may be able to find an enthusiastic local to help you - click here to find a support crew.

-We also have a number of providers who offer full logistics for the race, they can arrange everything from flights and accommodation to kayak and bike rental and support crew – check them out in the Travel and Accommodation section.
+We also have a number of providers who offer full logistics for the race, they can arrange everything from flights and accommodation to kayak and bike rental and support crew – check them out in the Travel section.